Did I Stutter?: Production

+In order to maximize the realism of Pam wearing glasses, creator/producer Greg Daniels wanted actress Jenna Fischer, who in real life had unimpaired vision, to be fitted for contact lenses which would distort her vision and wear glasses crafted to correct the distortion.
+However, Fischer refused, telling Daniels that the reason she was in comedy was because she did not want to go to such lengths for a role, and she instead wore fake glasses.

+A number of viewers interpreted the episode as implying that Toby was at least partially responsible for Jim getting a warning about his job performance.
+Spitzer and Forrest have said this was not their intent; they simply thought it would be natural for Toby, as human resources representative, to be present when an employee was receiving a formal warning, and the fact that Toby is happy about Jim getting the warning was not meant to imply that he had anything to do with it.

-The Season Four DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include Michael trying to convince Jim, Pam, and Kelly, while they are in the break room having lunch that Stanley talks badly about everyone behind their backs, Michael making Pam stand up during the meeting and confessing that she wears glasses, Jim talking to Toby about the warning (in contrast to how Toby seems happy that Jim is getting in trouble during the broadcast episode, here the HR head makes it clear that Jim's sales performance is good and that Ryan is the sole person who is not happy with his work), and Ryan saying that "going after Jim" is "a risky move", since CFO David Wallace likes Jim.
+The Season Four DVDs contain a number of deleted scenes from this episode, including Michael trying to convince Jim, Pam, and Kelly that Stanley talks badly about them behind their backs, Michael making Pam stand up during the meeting and confess that she wears glasses, Jim talking to Toby about the warning (in contrast to how Jim focuses his ire on Ryan during the broadcast episode, here he seems to blame Toby, who defends himself by emphasizing Dwight and Ryan's criticisms of Jim), and Ryan saying that "going after Jim" is risky, since CFO David Wallace likes Jim.
+Deleted scenes not contained on the DVDs include Andy acting out the man eating cat food and a talking head interview with Kevin saying "I'd still do Pam, but it would take longer."

 Cultural references

 Andy and Angela play Mad Libs, a phrasal template word game where one player prompts another for a list of words to substitute for blanks in a story, usually with funny results.
 Ryan chides Jim for being a fan of the Philadelphia Eagles, a professional American football team.
 While Daryl is telling Michael how gang members deal with problems, he mentions that he was a member of the Newsies (the name of a 1992 musical drama) and The Warriors (the gang in the 1979 cult action film of the same name).
 Near the end of the episode, Michael does a succession of comedian impressions.
 These include badly performed spoofs of Rodney Dangerfield, Henny Youngman, Jeff Foxworthy, Sacha Baron Cohen as Borat Sagdiyev, and Jerry Seinfeld.